Filters Filters — Does Pool Filter Sand Type Matter? Complete Sand Guide

 Zeolite's ammonia absorption capability provides a unique advantage by reducing chloramine formation.
 Since chloramines cause the "chlorine smell" and eye irritation, pools using zeolite often feel more comfortable to swimmers and require less shocking to eliminate combined chlorine.

-Glass media's smooth surface resists biofilm formation, preventing the bacterial buildup that can consume chlorine and create water quality issues.
+Glass media's smooth surface resists biofilm formation, reducing the bacterial buildup that can consume chlorine and create water quality issues.
 This means your sanitizer works more efficiently, potentially reducing chemical costs over time.

 Cost Analysis Over Time